Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

 As maintaining confidentiality is paramount to the ethical implementation of mental health treatments, violating confidentiality represents a significant clinical mistake.
-Unless the client has provided permission OR there is a sufficient reason to break confidentiality (e.g., the client poses a danger to him/herself or others), counselors are bound by specific confidentiality regulations (Hodgson, Mendenhall, & Lamson, 2013).
+Unless the client has provided permission OR there is a sufficient reason to break confidentiality (e.g., the client poses a danger to themself or others), counselors are bound by specific confidentiality regulations (Hodgson, Mendenhall, & Lamson, 2013).

 Not only is protecting privacy and confidentiality the client’s right, but it also provides legal protection for the therapist.
 There are several ways in which mental health professionals are required to protect a client’s privacy.
 For example, it is the counselor’s responsibility to maintain secure paper and electronic files and to only discuss a patient’s information with those for whom legal access is permitted.

-Similarly, all counseling staff must understand the importance of confidentiality and thus avoid exposing client information to others in the waiting room.
+Similarly, all counseling staff must understand the importance of confidentiality and avoid exposing client information to others in the waiting room.
 Not only is maintaining confidentiality the law, but it is the professional counselor’s ethical imperative.
-Moreover, it is essential for achieving counselor-client trust and thereby enhancing the likelihood that a client will be open and responsive to treatment.
+Moreover, it is essential for achieving counselor–client trust and enhancing the likelihood that a client will be open and responsive to treatment.

 Quality counseling means that the therapist does not make the mistake of jumping in too quickly, but instead, builds rapport early on, taking adequate time to establish trust.

 While the exact process of building rapport is dependent on the individuals involved, skilled counselors can gauge each client’s degree of responsiveness at the beginning of treatment.
-Building rapport in ways that serve the unique needs of clients is essential, as it enhances the client’s motivation to work with the therapist toward achieving his/her treatment goals (Tahan & Sminkey, 2012).
+Building rapport in ways that serve the unique needs of clients is essential, as it enhances the client’s motivation to work with the therapist toward achieving their treatment goals (Tahan & Sminkey, 2012).

-3. Fit between Client and Counselor
+3. Fit between client and counselor

 Just as there is a wide range of physician specialties, mental health professionals are also diverse in terms of academic training and treatment focus.
 Therefore, mental health counselors also need to be matched with their clients’ needs, presenting problems, and expectations.